TwyllBlackleaf/employee-database/README.md

 - Selecting "0: None" for a new employee's manager causes an error.
 - In order to select a newly created role using the Inquirer prompts for creating a new employee or updating an employee's role, you will need to quit the program using ^C and reopen it by running `node index` again before Inquirer will see the new data.
+- The walkthrough video references "plump turnips" instead of "plump helmets".

 ## About the Author